-A school building in San Andrés Payuca in Mexico founded on an alternative educational model that integrates agriculture, farming and building construction into the curriculum received the bronze award.
+A school building in San Andrés Payuca in Mexico founded on an alternative educational model received the Bronze Award.
 The self-built school design led by architects Julio Amezuca and Francisco Pardo of AT103 in Mexico proposes the use of cement-reinforced compacted earth blocks with tapered corners that permit assembly in a series of curves based on organic principles.

 The Lali Gurans orphanage and library in Kathmandu addresses the needs of an under-served rural population.
 In a context lacking basic infrastructure, the new facility utilizes low-technology renewable energy and material resources, thus significantly reducing operating costs.
 Using local construction techniques and materials, the design invests in indigenous workmanship.